jerryscript-project/iotjs/docs/devs/Use-JerryScript-Debugger.md

 ### Enable debugger support in IoT.js

 To enable the debugger support under IoT.js, the `--jerry-debugger` option should be passed to the `tools/build.py`.
-This option will implicitly turn on the system libc in JerryScript-submodule.
 The server part of the debugger is intergrated into the binary of IoT.js.

 If you want to specify the port number of the debugger-server (default: 5001),